tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据工作流接口/模板接口/语音合成模板接口/搜索语音合成模板_intl_en.md

 ## Feature Description

-This API (`DescribeMediaTemplates`) is used to search for text to speech templates.
+This API (`DescribeMediaTemplates`) is used to search for text-to-speech templates.

 ## Request